Patricijia/Key-Event-Timing-API/README.md

 `key_code_entry_map_` currently contains the `keydown` entry of the interaction that this state machine represent.
 In this state, `keydown` entry waiting for a **matching** `keyup` entry to finish current interaction, which may or may not show up.

 ### `[3]` Composition Event
 The state indicates that keydown has initiated the composition.
-Since the composition events are not part of the keyboard interactions this intermediate state holds until the composition is over.
+Since the composition events are not part of the keyboard interactions this intermediate state holds until the interactionId is produced.

 ### `[4]` Interaction finished
 This is the end of an interaction lifecycle.
 The `keydown` entry was paired with the corresponding `keyup` entry and the key_code from the `key_code_entry_map_` was errased.